yofriendfromschool1/ai-detector-bypassers-and-cheating/README.md

 https://github.com/daijro/CourseHeroUnblur

 Extra:
-if you cant copy highlighted text either use an extension to make it convert to pdf like, "Print Selection to PDF" or "Glasp" https://glasp.co/ and copy from there. or just use the pdf. or CTRL (or command on mac) + P to print the page, but if its a very long page do CTRL + SHIFT + P and it will print all pages, but make sure it is microsoft print to pdf or save as pdf.
+if you cant copy highlighted text either use an extension to make it convert to pdf like, "Print Selection to PDF" or "Glasp" https://glasp.co/ and copy from there. or also get a copy text extension like: allow copy+ or copy text easily or something or just use the pdf. or CTRL (or command on mac) + P to print the page, but if its a very long page do CTRL + SHIFT + P and it will print all pages, but make sure it is microsoft print to pdf or save as pdf.

 #1: Gemini, 15 months free as of may 22 2025